johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Description

-  This policy is deprecated in favor of ChannelSearchKind, which has the same functionality, and will become obsolete in 124 release.
+  This policy is deprecated in favor of ChannelSearchKind, which has the same functionality, and will be obsolete in 124 release.
 The default channel search order is WebView2 Runtime, Beta, Dev, and Canary.

 To reverse the default search order, set this policy to 1.